Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

-To characterize the spatial properties of the SPDC emission, we implemented knife-edge scanning before lens L3.
-By recording the number of coincidences as a function of the knife edge position, we retrieved the angular spectrum of SPDC emission.
-Two measurement conditions were considered: one collecting the full SPDC bandwidth (approximately $1340-1580~\mathrm{nm}$), and the second one, targeting the resonance region at the degenerate wavelength, by inserting an additional band pass filter (BF) centered at $1450~\mathrm{nm}$ with a full width at half maximum (FWHM) of $50~\mathrm{nm}$.
-Both regions are highlighted in Fig. \ref{fig:QNMcomplete} (b) with red and blue areas.
+To characterize the angular properties of the SPDC emission, we implemented knife-edge scanning before lens L3.
+By recording the number of coincidences as a function of the knife edge position, we retrieved the angular distribution of photon-pair emission.
+Two measurement conditions were considered: one collecting the full SPDC bandwidth (approximately $1340-1580~\mathrm{nm}$), and the second one, targeting the resonance region at the degenerate wavelength, by inserting an additional band-pass filter (BF) centered at $1450~\mathrm{nm}$ with a full width at half maximum (FWHM) of $50~\mathrm{nm}$.
+Both ranges are highlighted in Fig. \ref{fig:QNMcomplete}(b) with red and blue areas.

 Fig.~\ref{fig:ExpSim}(a) compares the experimentally measured coincidence rates as a function of the knife-edge position with the corresponding simulated results.
 The blue points represent the normalized experimental counts obtained using the BF centered at the degenerate wavelength, while the red points correspond to measurements without the BF.
 The data are fitted using an error function of the form $\mathrm{erf}(x/m)$, where $x$ denotes the knife-edge displacement and $m$ characterizes the slope of the dependence.
 This fitting model is justified by the fact that coupling into the SMF effectively selects an approximately Gaussian spatial profile of the SPDC emission.
 The resulting fits are shown as solid blue and red curves for the two measurement conditions.
 The obtained values of the experimental slope \(m\) are: \(m_{\text{red}} = (0.69 \pm 0.03) \text{ mm}\); \(m_{\text{blue}} = (0.49 \pm 0.06) \text{ mm}\).